boldingd/EclipsePhaseContent/Kainouda2035.md

 > **RategoryTheory**: I mean, according to you, it's indenture every time you have to do anything you don't waaaanaaaaa.
 >
 > **Apotheotician**: That reaction's fairly common from outer-system an-coms and libertarian socialists.
-> For my money, because it's voluntary, because the wage is fair, and because you can quit at any time.
+> For my money, because it's voluntary, and because you're paid a fair wage.

 The Cooperative's charter requires that the payout be such that working 20 hours a week, or being enrolled in the lottery for 40, is enough to meet a quarter of the monthly dues; in practice, it is usually much higher.
 (The jobs guarantee is also intended to serve as a kind of indirect minimum wage and market regulation, since no worker would accept a wage much lower or conditions much worse than those provided by the jobs program; for that reason, Cooperative members usually ensure that the payout and conditions are good.)